PlayOnline: Reception

 In December 2001, Square Enix projected it would have 250,000 users by the end of the year, and 400,000 by the end of 2002.
 The service charged $10 per person, and thus needed 200,000 participants to break even.

-On January 7, 2004, Square Enix announced that PlayOnline had over 500,000 registered user, and slightly under one million active players.
-In September 2004, Square Enix stated that the service had 1.2 million characters, with most players having two to three characters.
+By January 2004, PlayOnline had over 500,000 registered users, and slightly under one million active players.
+By September, the service had 1.2 million characters, with most players having two to three characters.
 In May 2005, Front Mission Online became the second game to utilize the service, retailing at ¥7,140 with a monthly subscription price of ¥1,344.
 In June 2009, a San Francisco resident sued Square Enix for "deceptive advertising, unfair competition, and unjust enrichment" from Final Fantasy XI, and sought a $5 million settlement.

-Composer Nobuo Uematsu stated that Square's efforts to push forward with online gaming was important to the video game industry's development.
+Composer Nobuo Uematsu said that Square's efforts to push forward with online gaming was important to the video game industry's development.
 The PlayOnline Viewer was criticized as being nothing more than a longer way to get to Final Fantasy XI's content.
 The game also had unmoderated chat rooms that ended up with explicit content.
 The interface was also described as "clunky" with "strange functional restrictions".